Black British singers hold many of the top spots amongst the country’s most loved, most successful, and most pioneering

 Michael Kiwanuka is a black British singer-songwriter who has been steadily rising to ‘icon’ status over the last decade.
-His expansive and distinctive sound is difficult to pin down, taking cues from pop and soul.
+His expansive and distinctive sound defies categorisation, taking cues from pop and soul.

 His Mercury Prize-winning 2020 album Kiwanuka was his best yet.
 It’s a stunning record that seems to transcend generations – you can imagine it coming out of the 1970s, and you can be equally sure that people will still be loving it in 2070.

-Stormzy is one of the most successful UK rap artists of all time, and without a doubt, one of the best known black British artists of this generation.
+Stormzy is one of the most successful UK rap artists of all time, and one of the best known black British artists of this generation.
 From his first sensation ‘Shut Up,’ Stormzy has gone on to win numerous awards including at the Brits and MOBOs.

 From his origins as a grime artist, his music has seen him traverse the spectrum of UK hip-hop, and in more recent times, gospel.
-A living legend who’s making an impact globally.
+A living legend who continues to impact contemporary music.